Invariant Causal Prediction with Local Models: On the identifiability of causal parents

 \subsection{Control of false negatives}

-The previous section shows that we can guarantee that $\tilde{S} \subseteq S^*$ with arbitrarily high probability.
-However, such a guarantee can be trivially obtained for the choice $\tilde S=\emptyset$.
-A natural question to ask is when is it possible to have a class of tests that ensure that $\tilde S=S^*$ with high probability.
-Naturally the answer to this question is more intricate, and depends crucially on how much information is present on data.
-For the following result we focus on scenarios where one has an arbitrarily large amount of data in each environment, and identify conditions under which the methodology above might be able to identify $S^*$ as the only possible set of plausible causal parents.
+Proposition~\ref{thm:falsepositives} guarantees $\tilde{S} \subseteq S^*$ with arbitrarily high probability.
+In other words, we are guaranteed to not include non-causal parents with high probability.
+However, that can be trivially obtained for the choice $\tilde S=\emptyset$.
+Naturally, we ask under which assumptions one can have a class of tests that ensure that $\tilde S=S^*$ with high probability as well.
+The answer to this question is significantly more intricate, and depends crucially on how much information is present in the data.
+To shed some light on this matter we consider a \emph{population} setting, effectively focusing on scenarios where one has an arbitrarily large amount of data in each environment.

 Specifically, suppose one has access to $\tilde{\beta}^e_S$ for any $e \in [E]$ and $S \subseteq [D]$.
-In practical terms this would essentially require to observe the randomly generated data in all environments an infinite number of times.
-Given access to $\tilde{\beta}^e_S$, which requirements on the heterogeneity of the environments are needed to ensure one can pinpoint $S^*$ as the only set of plausible causal parents?
-Within a fairly general class of structural equation models for the covariates $X^e$, heterogeneity is almost always guaranteed through the changing parameters $\beta^e$, and only in rather pathological combinations of parameters problems will arise.
-This is made precise in Theorem \ref{thm:falsenegative}.
+Theorem~\ref{thm:falsenegative} below shows that, within a fairly general class of structural equation models for the covariates $X^e$, the proposed approach can identify $S^*$, and only in rather pathological combinations of parameters issues might arise.
 The class of structural equation models for which we can show identifiability is given through the following assumption:

 \begin{ass} To simplify notation, we introduce the index $y\defined D+1$ and define $X^e_{y}\defined Y^e$.
 We assume that $E\geq 2$ and for all $e \in E$ it holds that $n^e>0$.
 Furthermore for at least one $e \in E$ there exists an acyclic graph $G=([D]\cup {y},\mathcal{E})$ such that for $d \in [D]$ the structural equation of $X^e_{d}$ has the form